intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 The design of a protocol for extensibility and eventual replacement
 {{?EXTENSIBILITY}} does not guarantee the ability to exercise those options.
-Only active use of those mechanisms can ensure that they remain available for new uses.
+The set of features that enable future evolution need to be interoperable in the first implementations and deployments of the protocol.
+Active use of mechanisms that support evolution is the only way to ensure that they remain available for new uses.

-## Practice Can Ensure Viability
+## Examples of Active Use

-The fact that the freedom to change depends on practice is evident in protocols that are known to have viable version negotiation or extension points.
+The conditions for retaining the ability to evolve a design is most clearly evident in the protocols that are known to have viable version negotiation or extension points.
 The definition of mechanisms alone is insufficient; it's the active use of those mechanisms that determines the existence of freedom.

 For example, header fields in email {{?SMTP=RFC5322}}, HTTP {{?HTTP=RFC7230}}
 and SIP {{?SIP=RFC3261}} all derive from the same basic design.
 There is no